Debt Consolidation vs Bankruptcy: Which is Better?

 Here, you surrender your assets to a court-appointed Licenced Insolvency Trustee who supervises the liquidation of your assets – with certain exceptions.
 Such assets as your primary vehicle, basic household furnishings, retirement account, and work-related equipment and tools are spared.

 Once your assets are liquidated, the trustee notifies your creditors, and your outstanding debt is discharged.
-However, you should be ready to suffer the consequences of this debt relief method, including:
+While this is one of the cheapest ways to file for bankruptcy, you should be ready to suffer the consequences of this debt relief method, including:

 - Bankruptcy status will reflect on your credit report for ten years